Our Transportation.

 TRAC Phases: Community Outreach and Planning

-As of 2022, TRAC has been segmented into five phases based on community needs over the past seven years.
+As of 2024, TRAC has been segmented into six phases based on community needs over the past nine years.
 Below are the timeframes for each TRAC phase.
 Please click on the tile to be directed to that phase’s information.

 PHASE 1